Other Policies and Regulations

 To file a report against a discrimination act, a student should submit a written report to the Grievance Committee at Virscend University 16490 Bake Parkway, Irvine, CA 92618.
 The written report must contain a statement of the nature of the problem, the date the problem occurred, the names of the individuals involved, copies of documents, if any, which contain information regarding the problem.
 The student can expect to receive a written response within ten business days.
 Student’s rights are set forth at various places in this catalog.
 Contact the Office of Student Success if you require additional information.

-PLEASE SEE APPENDIX A FOR INFORMATION ABOUT DISABILITY ACCOMMODATIONS AND B, C, AND D FOR MORE INFORMATION ABOUT POLICIES AND PROCEDURES RELATED TO SEXUAL OR GENDER DISCRIMINATION.
+PLEASE SEE APPENDIX A FOR INFORMATION ABOUT DISABILITY ACCOMMODATIONS AND B, C, AND D FOR MORE INFORMATION ABOUT POLICIES AND PROCEDURES RELATED TO SEXUAL OR GENDER DISCRIMINATION (LINKED HERE AND AVAILABLE ON THE WEBSITE).

 12.2 Disability and Accommodation Policy